Criticism of Wikipedia: Partisanship

-According to Haaretz, "Wikipedia has succeeded in being accused of being both too liberal and too conservative, and has critics from across the spectrum.", while also noting that Wikipedia is "usually accused of being too liberal".
+According to Haaretz, "Wikipedia has succeeded in being accused of being both too liberal and too conservative, and has critics from across the spectrum", while also noting that Wikipedia is "usually accused of being too liberal".
 According to CNN, Wikipedia's ideological bias "may match the ideological bias of the news ecosystem."

-U.S. commentators, mostly politically conservative ones, have suggested that a politically liberal viewpoint is predominant in the English Wikipedia.
+Conservative U.S. political commentators have suggested that a politically liberal viewpoint is predominant in the English Wikipedia.
 Andrew Schlafly created Conservapedia because of his perception that Wikipedia contained a liberal bias.
 Conservapedia's editors have compiled a list of alleged examples of liberal bias in Wikipedia.
-In 2007, an article in The Christian Post criticised Wikipedia's coverage of intelligent design, saying it was biased and hypocritical.
 Lawrence Solomon of National Review considered the Wikipedia articles on subjects like global warming, intelligent design, and Roe v.
 Wade all to be slanted in favor of liberal views.
 In a September 2010 issue of the conservative weekly Human Events, Rowan Scarborough presented a critique of Wikipedia's coverage of American politicians prominent in the approaching U.S. midterm elections as evidence of systemic liberal bias.
-Scarborough compares the biographical articles of liberal and conservative opponents in Senate races in the Alaska Republican primary and the Delaware and Nevada general election, emphasizing the quantity of negative coverage of Tea Party movement-endorsed candidates.
+Scarborough compares the biographical articles of liberal and conservative opponents in Senate races in the Alaska Republican primary and the Delaware and Nevada general election, emphasizing the quantity of negative coverage of Tea Party movement–endorsed candidates.
 He also cites criticism by Lawrence Solomon and quotes in full the lead section of Wikipedia's article on Conservapedia as evidence of an underlying bias.

 In 2006, Wikipedia co-founder Jimmy Wales said: "The Wikipedia community is very diverse, from liberal to conservative to libertarian and beyond.
 If averages mattered, and due to the nature of the wiki software (no voting) they almost certainly don't, I would say that the Wikipedia community is slightly more liberal than the U.S. population on average, because we are global and the international community of English speakers is slightly more liberal than the U.S. population.
 There are no data or surveys to back that."
 In 2007, Wales said that claims of liberal bias on Wikipedia "are not supported by the facts".
-Shane Greenstein and Feng Zhu analyzed 2012 era Wikipedia articles on U.S. politics, going back a decade, and wrote a study arguing the more contributors there were to an article, the less biased the article would be, and that – based on a study of frequent collocations – fewer articles "leaned Democrat" than was the case in Wikipedia's early years.
+Shane Greenstein and Feng Zhu analyzed 2012 era Wikipedia articles on U.S. politics, going back a decade, and wrote a study arguing the more contributors there were to an article, the less biased the article would be, and that – based on a study of frequent collocations – fewer articles "leaned Democrat" than had been the case in Wikipedia's early years.
 Sorin Adam Matei, a professor at Purdue University, said that "for certain political topics, there's a central-left bias.
-There's also a slight when it comes to more political topics, counter-cultural bias.
+There's also a slight, when it comes to more political topics, counter-cultural bias.
 It's not across the board, and it's not for all things."